melt7777/admintools/1and1/commands.md

 A: Yes, but a VPS M has only 1 GB of ram.
 WHM would use most of that overhead.
 Recommend a L or better if they want a panel like WHM or Plesk.

-## How to do the initial configuration for WHM/cPanel on 1&1 cloud Servers:
+## WHM: How to do the initial configuration for WHM/cPanel on 1&1 cloud Servers:

 Here are the official guides from cPanel: